 Local authority development plans

 Until the OPDC adopts its own Local Plan for the OPDC area, local authority document plans will also form part of OPDC’s Development Plan.
-Links to the relevant local authority document plan documents (DPDs) are provided below.
+Please note, that following the London Borough of Hammersmith and Fulham adopting their Local Plan in February 2018, their Core Strategy, Development Management Local Plan and associated Proposals Map have been removed from the Development Plan and are no longer in use.

 London Borough of Brent